soochan-lee/CN-DPM/README.md

 ## Composing Continual Learning Episodes
-We provide quick and easy solution to compose a continual learning scenario.
+We provide a quick and easy solution to compose continual learning scenarios.
 You can configure a scenario by writing a YAML file.
 Here is an example of Split-CIFAR10 where each stage is repeated for 10 epochs:
 ```yaml